FitzwilliamMuseum/egyptiancoffins/_nespawershefyt/construction.md

     title: Complete Translations and Description
 images:
   -
-    image: brokenfoot.jpg
-    caption: The broken foot of Nespawershefyt's mummy board -
     image: innerlid.jpg
     caption: Nespawershefyt's inner coffin lid
   -
+    image: joints_with_grain_labelled.jpg
+    caption: Joints used in coffins in the Fitzwilliam Museum's Egyptian collection -
+    image: brokenfoot.jpg
+    caption: The broken foot of Nespawershefyt's mummy board -
     image: face.jpg
     caption: Detail of Nespawershefyt's face depicted on the inner coffin lid -
     image: warped.jpg
     caption: Single CT image (transverse) through the inner coffin box -
-    image: joints_with_grain_labelled.jpg
-    caption: Joints used in coffins in the Fitzwilliam Museum's Egyptian collection -
     image: Nesp_CT_baseboards.jpg
     caption: CT imaging revealed the loose tenon joints (with empty peg holes) within the structure, which hold the planks of the base boards together.
-Planks sawn by the [tangential (through-and-through) method](/resources/glossary#TangentialSawing) show a characteristic grain pattern (‘slash-grain’) on their surface.
+Planks sawn by the tangential (through-and-through) method show a characteristic grain pattern (‘slash-grain’) on their surface.
 This is mostly hidden by the thick layer of decoration on the Nespawershefyt set, but is also revealed by the CT imaging.
+  -
+    image: Nesp_CT_footboard.jpg
+    caption: Footboard of inner coffin box with CT images of transverse sections at two different points through the depth of the footboard.
+5a shows the dowels that hold the current construction together.
+5b shows the redundant mortise with cut-through pegged tenon.
+The bright white material seen on all the CT images is the paste used as a filler and as a surface layer.

 ---
 ## Technical summary of materials and manufacture